Hunger (Florence and the Machine song): Composition

 "Hunger" is an up-tempo alternative pop and soul song.
 According to sheet music website Musicnotes.com, the song runs at 116 beats per minute (BPM) and is played in the key of D minor.
 Welch's vocals range between F3 to D5.
 Its instrumentation was described by Pip Williams of The Line of Best Fit to consist of reverberated staccato strings, driving percussion and deliberate piano.
 The Independent critic Roisin O'Connor commented that "the delicate shimmer of the tambourine and the cello gliding sweetly at the start of the build on the chorus also make this one of the best-structured songs on the record."
 The A.V.
 Club reviewer Katie Rife claimed that "Hunger" is "the closest the record comes to a 'Dog Days Are Over'-style anthem."

 Welch described the song to be "about the ways we look for love in things that are perhaps not love, and how attempts to feel less alone can sometimes isolate us more," adding that "I guess I made myself more vulnerable in this song to encourage connection, because perhaps a lot more of us feel this way than we are able to admit.
 Sometimes when you can't say it, you can sing it."
-Part of the song deals with Welch's teenage struggles with an eating disorder, opening with the lyrics "At 17, I used to starve myself, I thought that love was a kind of emptiness;" while also mentioning her alcohol addictions.
+Part of the song deals with Welch's teenage struggles with an eating disorder, opening with the lyrics "At 17, I started to starve myself.
+I thought that love was a kind of emptiness;" while also mentioning her alcohol addictions.
 Ryan Reed of Rolling Stone wrote that throughout "Hunger", Welch meditates on the correlation between beauty, romance and mortality.
 In an interview with BBC Radio 1, Welch said the song is "also a celebration of how much I see young people changing things", citing her inspiration from young women for the track.

 Reception

-The track received positive reviews from music critics, with several calling it a standout.
+The track received critical acclaim from music critics, with several calling it a standout.
 Williams praised "Hunger" for "hitting a sweet spot Welch has courted for years" and called it a standout of High as Hope.
 O'Connor also agreed to be a standout, complimenting "the sense of purpose both in the instrumentation and Welch's determined vocal work."
 Writing for Drowned in Sound, Nina Bertok noted that the song covers "one of the grimmest themes" throughout the album despite its "radio-friendly festival anthem" sound.
 Christopher Roberts from Under the Radar ranked the track as the second of the "Ten Best Songs of the Week".

 "Hunger" reached number 41 on the UK Singles Chart in the United Kingdom.
 The single received a silver certification by the British Phonographic Industry (BPI), which denotes track-equivalent sales of two hundred thousand units based on sales and streams.
 In the United States, the song debuted at number one on the Billboard Adult Alternative Songs, becoming the band's fifth non-consecutive number one single on that chart.
 The song was also certified gold by Music Canada (MC) for shipments of over 40,000 copies in Canada.